 Program Sites

-The MD program is comprised of four geographically distinct sites including the Island Medical Program (IMP), Northern Medical Program (NMP), Vancouver Fraser Medical Program (VFMP), and the Southern Medical Program (SMP).
-There are 328 total positions for incoming students, 40 for the IMP, NMP and SMP each, and 208 for the VFMP.
+The MD Undergraduate Program is comprised of four geographically distinct sites including the Island Medical Program (IMP), Northern Medical Program (NMP), Vancouver Fraser Medical Program (VFMP), and the Southern Medical Program (SMP).
+There is a total of 328 entry-level positions: 40 for the IMP, NMP and SMP each, and 208 for the VFMP.

-Since expansion began in 2004, the UBC Faculty of Medicine, in partnership with the provincial government, academic partners University of Victoria, and the University of Northern British Columbia, and all six health authorities, has more than doubled enrolment, and distributed education, clinical training, health sciences research and teaching across BC.
-This province-wide approach is made possible through a robust information technology system that allows instructors and students in many disparate locations to interact simultaneously, taking learning beyond classrooms and into clinics and hospitals in urban and rural settings.
+Since expansion began in 2004, the UBC Faculty of Medicine, in partnership with the provincial government, the University of Victoria, the University of Northern British Columbia, and all six health authorities, has more than doubled enrolment, and distributed education, clinical training, health sciences research and teaching across B.C.
+This province-wide approach is made possible through a robust information technology system that allows instructors and students in many disparate locations to interact simultaneously, taking learning beyond classrooms and into clinics and hospitals in urban, rural, remote and Indigenous communities.

 Explore our distributed medical program